Mathematical formalism of physics of systems with motivation: Introduction

-At the current state of art, the mathematical formalism of sociophysics is based on the notions and methods developed in statistical physics of many-particle systems.
-One of the fundamental concepts adopted in studying and modeling social systems comprising many individuals (elements) is the principle of local self-averaging.
-With respect to social systems, it implies that analyzed phenomena are mainly controlled by cooperative interaction of individuals, i.e. based on cumulative contribution of many elements.
+The other possibility is to derive the required governing equations based on the elementary dynamics of the system elements determined at the microlevel.
+In this feature social and inanimate systems are quite distinct from each other.
+Strictly speaking, there are no mathematical constructions governing individual social behavior of human beings \cite{6.3}.
+Besides, in contrast to physical particles the behavior of human beings is the complex outcome of many physiological and psychological processes in addition to social aspects under consideration.
+So any modeling of social behavior of human beings inevitably involves a huge and unwarranted simplification of the real situation \cite{1}.
+Nevertheless these problems can be overcome for some systems comprising many individuals (elements) similar in behavior within a certain social sector under consideration.
+In systems listed above in relation to sociophysics the principle of local self-averaging holds.
+It implies that analyzed phenomena are mainly controlled by cooperative interaction of individuals, i.e. based on cumulative contribution of many elements.
 As a result, the individual properties of similar elements are averaged in some manner during their interaction.
 The latter feature enables us, first, to introduce the notion of characteristic element (social agent) with properties being the same for all such individuals.
 Second, in this way the individuality of human beings can be taken into account in terms of random factors characterized by statistical properties being again the same for all the characteristic elements of one type.
 In addition, the effect of ``social influence'' \cite{Festinger} stimulates individuals to behave alike.
 Exactly the principle of local self-averaging is grounds for applying the techniques of statistical physics to describing these social systems which will be referred below as to statistical social systems.
+In this way dealing with a specific class of phenomena the microlevel of statistical social systems is mimicked by a statistical ensemble of the relevant characteristic elements.
+Moreover, we note that the feasibility of introducing the macroscopic order parameters seems to be a direct consequence of the local self-averaging.

 To avoid confusion it should be pointed out that here the principle of local self-averaging is used only to introduce the notion of characteristic element and does not necessary cause the mean field description to hold.
 For instance, the introduction of aggregate variables in macroeconomics can fail when fluctuations in the behavior of economic agents become crucial (for review of this problem see, e.g. \cite{NSA1,NSA2,NSA3}).
 Nevertheless even in this case the principle of local self-averaging holds if such fluctuations comprise many individuals behaving alike.